On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Learning Short-horizon Compositional Reasoning

 \end{proposition}

 \paragraph{Why is the landscape flat for RL initially?} Conceptually, the initial training horizon controls the concentration of signals the model could learn from each sample, which dilutes due to the \(O(d^L)\) possible trajectories if the model uniformly traverses the actions specified by the problem instance.
-In this case, outcome-based reward, due to \emph{the lack of process feedback}, makes it extremely difficult to pick up sufficient signals from policy gradients.
+In this case, outcome-based rewards, due to \emph{lack of process-level feedback}, make it extremely difficult to extract out sufficient signals from policy gradients.